euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 > image ffnn1

-In the graphical representation of a FFNN, the result of multiplying the input values with each corresponding weight is then applied to a summing function which contains a bias.
-The bias belongs to the neuron and
+In the graphical representation of a FFNN, the result of multiplying the input values with each corresponding weight is then applied to a summing function.
+Neurons can also contain a bias that affects the resulting value.
+The output of the summing function is run through an activation function which determines the obtained output.

 ## Vanishing Gradient Problem